jronallo/jronallo.github.com/source/_posts/2012-01-22-solving-the-item-level-problem-on-the-web.markdown

 to include some collections, these approaches should be deprecated.

 Please let me know if you know of other and better ways aggregators could identify item-level pages and extract meaning from those pages.
+I would also be interested in known aggregators that use these approaches.

 This text is copyright Jason Ronallo and is licensed under a